Characteristic classes in deformation quantization: The ``two branes'' case

-One may package both the $\Ass_\infty$ bimodule structure and the $\Lie_\infty$ morphism into a ``non-flat'' $\Lie_\infty$ morphism, i. e., a $\Lie_\infty$ morphism with non-vanishing zeroth-term, which encodes the bimodule structure.
+One may package both the $\Ass_\infty$ bimodule structure and the $\Lie_\infty$ morphism into a ``non-flat'' $\Lie_\infty$ morphism, i.~e., a $\Lie_\infty$ morphism with non-vanishing zeroth term, which encodes the bimodule structure.
 This morphism is also given by a sum-of-graphs formula of the form

 Here the graphs summed over are essentially Kontsevich graphs, possibly with one distinguished type II vertex.
 For a more precise definition, we refer the reader to \cite{calaquebranes}.